KhloudAlnufaie/DeepFake_Video_Classification/README.md

 ![Proposed method](https://raw.githubusercontent.com/KhloudAlnufaie/DeepFake_Video_Classification/main/figures/Model.jpg)

-The overall model architecture that follows the step of implementation is illustrated in figure above.
-We describing and explain our approach to tackling the CNN model by following the approach applied in this paper “Novel Convolutional Neural Networks based Jaya algorithm Approach for Accurate Deepfake Video Detection”[1](https://journals.mesopotamian.press/index.php/CyberSecurity/article/view/58).
-We used their proposed method regarding the hyperparameter tuning of CNN using Jaya optimization algorithm.
-You can find more detiles about each step i the report.
+The implementation for this project will be split into the following sections: dataset preparation; dataset pre-processing; Feature extractor and deepfake classifier model.
+The overall model architecture that follows the implementation is illustrated in Figure below.
+We describe and explain our approach to designing our classifier we conduct some pre-processing such as Gradient filters–Sobel and Laplacian filter.
+Furthermore, we compare the Local Binary Pattern (LBP) feature extractor with VGG16 the Convolutional Neural Network extractor.
+In the last, we use Support Vector Machine (SVM) as a classifier.

 ---